ISISNeutronMuon/quickBayes/docs/source/theory.rst

 where, :math:`A_j` is amplitude, :math:`\theta` are parameters and :math:`f` is the function.

-From :maths:numref:`bayes` we know that the model posterior can be written as
+From :math:numref:`bayes` we know that the model posterior can be written as

 .. math::
-   :label: bayes

    P(M|D) = P(D|M) \frac{P(M)}{P(D)}